 Ile aux Nattes is located just off the southern part of Ile Sainte Marie and separated only by a small channel.
 Arriving at the southern tip of Ile Sainte Marie you might automatically think: Oh, I don´t need to pay for the canoe shuttle across the channel, I can just walk across it.

 No, you can’t, it’s a lot deeper than it looks.
 But you can easily swim across if you don’t have any bags with you, or you can just pay the 2000 Ariary fee to get shuttled across by a canoe.
 The boatman can paddle you to your hotel for 10 000 / 15 000.
-If your hotel is located on the far southern side of the island it is a 30 -40 min boat trip.
+If your hotel is located on the far south side of the Island, it is a 30 -40 min boat trip.

 Whale watching is a popular activity here during the month of September.

-You can walk around the whole island on the beach in about 2 hours.
+You can walk around the whole Island on the beach in about 2 hours.